 Note: Applications are not mailed to prospective students nor are they available online.

 Effective in 2015, radiography program graduates seeking certification by the American Registry of Radiologic Technologists (ARRT) must have completed at least an associate degree to be eligible to sit for the exam.
-To meet this requirement, the Columbus Regional Hospital School of Radiologic Technology has partnered with Ivy Tech Community College to provide general education courses required for an Associate of Science in Imaging Science degree.
+To meet this requirement, the Columbus Regional Hospital School of Radiologic Technology has partnered with Ivy Tech Community College to provide general education courses required for an Associate of Applied Science in Imaging Science degree.

 1. Prospective students must complete the Ivy Tech prerequisite courses listed in the Admission Requirements.